ManTheM/hello-world/README.md

 my first and new repository

-The only thing you should now, I'm a geophysicist and love to make some programme with using code.
+The only thing you should now, I'm a geophysicist and love to make some programme with using code...